 In March 2015, the NSW Government made the commitment to pay co-payments for some s100 Highly Specialised Drugs and s100 injectable and infusible chemotherapy medicines to help ease the financial burden for people with cancer and other chronic conditions.

-The s100 co-payment program benefits people living with cancer, as well as those with conditions such as HIV, patients with organ and tissue transplants, schizophrenia, hepatitis, Crohn's disease, ulcerative colitis, cystic fibrosis, psoriatic and rheumatoid arthritis, severe allergic asthma and rare diseases, particularly those affecting children, including juvenile idiopathic arthritis.
+These conditions include HIV, schizophrenia, hepatitis, Crohn's disease, ulcerative colitis, cystic fibrosis, psoriatic and rheumatoid arthritis, severe allergic asthma and rare diseases, particularly those affecting children, including juvenile idiopathic arthritis.
 A full list of conditions is available on the PBS.

 For clozapine, prescribers and patients must meet the PBS eligibility requirements.